Archive for the 'Dreams' Category

 It is a bar, a meeting place for men.
 It is very dark in spite of the torches, as if the light had to fight its way through liquid.
 Tall wooden stools and tables, stone floors and pillars.
 The space is long and narrow and mostly empty.
 There are maybe a dozen patrons, all of them young Olympian athletes.
 Their bodies are muscular and graceful, bare under short sleeveless robes, feet clad in sandals.
 They lounge about the space, their youth and the outlaw nature of the place evident in their air of nervous uncertainty.
 They do not speak.
 They are not here for each other.

 When he walks in, the space becomes charged with tension, a silent mix of terror and fascination running through the young men.
 He moves with the destructive self-confidence of a volcano, all thunder and internal fire, his stride the summation of masculine arrogance.
-With casual calculation, he takes the center spot.
+With masterfully calibrated nonchalance, he takes the center spot.

 He is far more massive than them, all biceps, pectoral muscles, and giant thighs.
 His legs are dark, and they are lost into the dark below.
 The head is monstrous: a bull head made of shadow, his face is shadow, and like shadow it reflects nothing back.
 Around the pinpoints of light in his eyes the silhouette of it is a vacuum of darkness, more a portal to oblivion than the head of a bull.
 The set of curved horns at his crest end in sharp tips, their glossy surface increasingly coarser as it approaches the thick root, a handlebar of death, so strong and solid it could probably break through the very rock walls that enclose us in the night.